 Two months before the Great Hurricane of 1938 struck the Connecticut shoreline, a group of raccoon hunters met at the Sportsman’s Bar and Grill on the corner of School and Thames Streets in the City of Groton.
 That was the beginning of what would become the Groton Sportsmen’s Club (GSC).

 Since its founding in 1938, forward thinking leadership of the GSC has grown its property footprint in bits and pieces, acquiring more and more acreage in Stonington and Voluntown.
 The GSC current footprint is approximately 600 acres.
-Presently the club has an indoor range, pistol ranges, 100, 300, and 500-yard ranges, skeet/sporting clays fields, trap ranges, an archery course, and a large fishing pond.
+Presently the club has numerous handgun ranges, rifle ranges of 100 to 500 yards, skeet/sporting clays fields, trap ranges, an archery course, and a large fishing pond.

 The club is proactive within the community offering educational courses, training for youth and regularly contributes to worthwhile causes.